joshwcomeau/__deployment/README.md

   Ubuntu 14.04.3 x64
   Toronto 1

-The server uses nginx as a reverse proxy
+The server uses nginx as a reverse proxy, so that any type of app can be deployed and run on one server.

 ADDING A NEW APP